DataDog/hiring-engineers/answers.md

   - Please see "Infra-APM-Dashboard.png"  for the Dashbaord screenshot.
 ![./CollectingAPMData/Infra-APM-Dashboard.png](./CollectingAPMData/Infra-APM-Dashboard.png)

-The dashboard public URL is below.
-https://p.datadoghq.com/sb/c6c89ec8f-dcee1084690f6f76ec4df099926b9516
+ The dashboard can be seen from the below URL. https://p.datadoghq.com/sb/c6c89ec8f-dcee1084690f6f76ec4df099926b9516
 I used a sample flask app (manage.py) and executed  "ddtrace-run python manage.py".
-I put the whole application file in the following link.
+The application file can be seen from the following link.
 https://github.com/yuhkih/flask-sqlight-sample

 - Bonus Question: What is the difference between a Service and a Resource?